ngs-lang/ngs/readme.md

 Shells are [Domain Specific Languages](https://en.wikipedia.org/wiki/Domain-specific_language).
 The domain has changed greatly since the shells we use today were conceived.
 The shells never caught up.

 What I see is a void.
 There is no good language for system tasks (and no good shell).
-What's near this void is classical shells on one hand and generic (non-DSL) programming languages on the other.
+What's near this void is classical shells on one hand and general-purpose (non-DSL) programming languages on the other.
 Both are being (ab)used for system tasks.

 The problem with classical shells looks pretty clear: they were made with one kind of tasks in mind but are used for other, bigger and more complex tasks.
 Such scripts usually look as a fight against the language and working around it much more than using it to solve the problem.